shenba1712/wctool/README.md

 Before we dive into the tool's usage, let's understand Unix's [wc](https://linux.die.net/man/1/wc) tool.

-This tool prints word, line, character and byte counts for each FILE.
+This tool prints each FILE's word, line, character, and byte counts.
 With no FILE, or when FILE is -, it reads from standard input.

 `man wc`